alessandroooo/optimization/_posts/2025-12-25-performance0.md

 #### Small data is good data
 Data redundancies can be present at the column or row level.
 At the column level small data types should be preferred.
-For character data **NVARCHAR2**, requires more space than **VARCHAR2** and should only be used, if needed.
+For character data, **NVARCHAR2** requires more space than **VARCHAR2** and should only be used, if needed.

 At the row level, table normalization reduces redundancies and overall storage consumption present in the table data.
 The idea is to split a table into multiple tables, each having fewer columns and fewer rows.